Semantic system: Alain Daniélou and ethnomusicology

 Alongside personalities such as the violinist Yehudi Menuhin and the sitar player Ravi Shankar, to whom he was close, he played a decisive role in the recognition of classical Indian music not as traditional folk music, which it had been considered as until then, but as a truly savant art, just as much as Western music.

 Reference works

-In 1926, at the age of 19, Alain Daniélou received a scholarship for a research trip to Algeria to study Arabic music.
+In 1926, at the age of 19, Daniélou received a scholarship for a research trip to Algeria to study Arabic music.
 During this time he became aware of the limits and, to a certain degree, the aberration of a system that divides the octave into 12 equal semitones, and does not therefore enable musicians to interpret Arabic music, nor most types of music other than Western music.
 He took up the cause in the footsteps of a number of illustrious predecessors such as Zarlino, Werckmeister, Mercator, Holder and Helmholtz.
 His discovery of Indian music a few years later strengthened his commitment to this approach.